fmalina/revisions-blocl/activism/thefutureofmoney.md

 When the bank creates money by providing you with your £100,000 mortgage loan, it creates only the principal when it credits your account.
 However, it expects you to bring back £200,000 over the next twenty years or so.
-If you don’t, you will lose your house.
+If you don't, you will lose your house.
 Your bank does not create the interest; it sends you out into the world to battle against everyone else to bring back the second £100,000.